TRI-ML/sequentialized_barnard_tests/README.md

 ### (1B) Shape Parameters in Code
 In the codebase, the value of $\lambda$ is set in the \{shape_parameter\} variable.
 This variable is real-valued.\
+\
 The family shape is set by the \{use_p_norm\} variable.
-This variable is Boolean.
-If it is True, then p-norm family is used.
-Otherwise, the zeta-function family is used.
+This variable is Boolean.\
+- If it is True, then p-norm family is used.
+- If it is False, the zeta-function family is used.

 ### (1C) Arbitrary Risk Budgets